A new and improved version of Data Locker is available. See Data Locker 2.0.

 SRNs Clicks and Impressions

-Over 99% of integrated ad networks use AppsFlyer's tracking links for clicks and impressions tracking.
+Over 99% of integrated ad networks use AppsFlyer's attribution links for clicks and impressions recording.
 For these networks Data Locker provides the full engagements data.

 However, Self-reporting networks (SRNs) only share the engagement data of attributed clicks and impressions, which is available via Data Locker reports.